 Jerry: It's against the law.

 Kramer: Well, yeah...

 We fly to Dallas collect our rental cars and get situated in apartments.
 Susan and Chris follow two days later.
 They pick up prearranged rental cars, drive to duplexes the Society rented.
 Susan in one, Chris in the one next door.
 It doesn’t matter that they’re near each other.
 They aren’t both going to be followed, and they won’t be together at the bars.
 Chan and Janah will start out following Susan, Nikko and me, Chris.
 We’ll swap daily.

 The first week, nothing happens.
 We make the rounds Wednesday, then Friday through Sunday.
-Monday, Susan and Chris go to their offices, out for lunch alone, back to the office, around four thirty back to their apartments.
+Monday, Susan and Chris go to their offices, out for lunch alone, not actually alone, our two teams keep them covered.
+Back to the office, around four thirty to their apartments.
 The apartments are well selected, the back doors open to a high boarded fenced area, with adjoining decks.
 All Susan has to do is go out the back door, and slip into Chris’ place.
 We’re on one side, Chan on the other.
 We take alternating shifts watching all night.
 Although there hadn’t been an abduction directly from a home, we don’t want to assume.